 How To Screen For A PEP Or SDN

-So how do you prevent SDN or PEP cryptocurrency transactions?
-You’ll need to use SDN and PEP screening tools that allow you to detect and immediately stop transactions by anyone on the prohibited lists.
+So how do you prevent SDN and manage PEP cryptocurrency transactions?
+You’ll need to use SDN and PEP screening tools that allow you to detect and prohibit transactions by anyone on the prohibited lists.

 SDN and PEP screening for crypto can be challenging, but there are a lot of options that will help you detect customers who are on the list.
 Keep in mind that screening should be done at every tier, regardless of transaction frequency or size.
 Don’t overlook recurring customers, either.